Egypt: Temples, Pyramids, the Nile and More

 Valley Of The Kings / More Temples

-The next day we went to 3 more of the temples including Valley Of The Kings, Hatshepsut and Luxor Temple.
+The next day I went to 3 more of the temples including Valley Of The Kings, Hatshepsut and Luxor Temple.

-Here are the tombs we chose to see.
+Here are the tombs I chose to see.

 KV2: Ramses IV